Dear reader of ADxS.org, please excuse the disruption.

 Dopamine is synthesized in several steps.
 First, L-phenylalanine from food is converted to L-tyrosine.
 L-tyrosine is then converted to L-dopa and finally to dopamine.
 Alternatively, dopamine can also be synthesized directly from L-phenylalanine.
 Another alternative synthesis pathway is via tyramine, which is converted to dopamine.
 Noradrenaline is synthesized by converting dopamine, while adrenaline is synthesized from noradrenaline.

-Dopamine is formed in dopaminergic cells in various brain regions, primarily in the VTA (A10) and substantia nigra (A9) as well as in the retrorubral nucleus (A8) and the arcuate nucleus.
+The formation of dopamine takes place in dopaminergic cells in various brain regions, primarily in the VTA (A10) and substantia nigra (A9) as well as in the retrorubral nucleus (A8) and the arcuate nucleus.

 The activity of dopamine synthesis is regulated by various enzymes and factors.
 These include tyrosine hydroxylase (TH), tetrahydrobiopterin (BH4), GTP cyclohydrolase 1 (GTPCH), aromatic L-amino acid decarboxylase (AADC), pyridoxal phosphate (vitamin B6) and oxygen concentration.